hashbrownz-dev/ForeverFire/README.md

         - Moves slowly, spawning at the top of the screen, moves from left to right in the top 30% of the screen
         - Fires projectiles in patterns, projectiles aimed at the player, and homing rockets that follow the player
 - The game consists of 14 rounds followed by a 15th boss round.
 After the boss round, the game loops indefinitely, becoming increasingly difficult with each iteration.
-- Gameplay ends when the player has lost all of their lives.
+- Gameplay ends when the player has lost all of their lives

+### Scoring

+- Player receives 1 point for each successful shot.
+- Small Planes
+    - White = 9 points
+    - Green = 19 points
+    - Red = 24 points

 ## Development